How to design for powerful connection and learning at large meetings

 Although you’d never guess it from reading meeting industry trade journals, most meetings are small meetings, and this is a good thing if you want effective and relevant connection and learning to take place.

 Large meetings stroke owners’ and leaders’ egos, and can supply impressive spectacle.
-They are appropriate places to launch campaigns and mass announcements, and can be very profitable.
-But they are poor vehicles for creating the useful participant learning, connection, and outcomes that well-designed small conferences can deliver.
+They are appropriate places to launch campaigns and mass announcements and can be very profitable.
+However, they are poor vehicles for creating the useful participant learning, connection, and outcomes that well-designed small conferences can deliver.

 So if you are (un)fortunate enough to be the owner or designer of a large meeting, what can you do to maximize participant value?